Consent Preferences

 AI Pioneer Yann LeCun Says AI Is "Dumber Than A Cat" - But Maybe That's Smart Enough

-Tiger, ca 1830, Eugène Delacroix (Courtesy National Gallery of Art, Washington)
+Tiger, ca 1830, Eugène Delacroix (Courtesy of the National Gallery of Art, Washington)

 The Wall Street Journal quoted Turing Prize winner Yann LeCun in an article on October 11 saying that AI is far from matching our intelligence and is in fact "dumber than a cat".
 AI makes predictions based on probabilities calculated from the mountains of data it has been trained on.
 The AI researcher goes on to say that behind these probabilities is no understanding and certainly no creativity, and thus no real intelligence, but rather a kind of statistical trickery.
 Or as he puts it: “You can manipulate language and not be smart, and that’s basically what LLMs are demonstrating.”